T2 (telecommunications company): Ownership

-Since February 2020, the company is 100% owned by Rostelecom.
+Since February 2020 the company is 100% owned by Rostelecom.

-Up intil February 2020, each of the shareholders of T2RTK Holding had the right of preemption of the operator’s share.
+Up until February 2020 each of the shareholders of T2RTK Holding had the right of preemption of the operator’s share.
 This rule was rooted in the holding’s Charter and it meant that if any of the owners received a proposal to sell his stake in total or partially, another owner could buy the stock at the price of the proposal within 30 days since the moment the third party claiming for purchase made the share sale offer.

-In March 2019, it got about that Rostelecom would become the sole owner of Tele2 Russia, increasing its equity stake up to 100%.
+In March 2019 it got about that Rostelecom would become the sole owner of Tele2 Russia, increasing its equity stake up to 100%.
 The information about it came up in January, and in February the Federal Agency for State Property Management (Rosimushchestvo) gave resolution to increase the share of the state-owned company.

-On March 12, 2019, it was announced that agreements on consolidating 100% of Tele2 Russia by Rostelecom were reached.
+On March 12, 2019 it was announced that agreements on consolidating 100% of Tele2 Russia by Rostelecom were reached.
 It is specified that Rostelecom plans to preserve the brand and management of the company.
 According to Rostelecom's President Mikhail Oseevsky: Tele2 Russia has a strong team which proved successful with their results.